SeppPenner/picar/README.md

 With PiCar and a Raspberry Pi(TM) you can control a radio-controlled car.
 The software offers you a mode to manually control the vehicle, but also an autonomous drive mode, the "NaviX" engine, which enables the car to drive even through an unknown area using an ultrasonic sensor.
 The "NaviX" engine is also able to bring back your vehicle to its starting position.
 The "LumiX" engine offers several features to provide visual feedback and the "MoviX" engine communicates with the motors of the RC-car.
 You can control your car using a command-line interface (CLI).

 ## News
++ January 30, 2017 - It has been a great journey with PiCar.
+Eventhough, I will not longer continue this project.
+Thanks for your support!
 + May 13, 2016 - Right now, there is much to do, so PiCar will still have to rest a bit longer, but I will continue in Summer!
 + April 9, 2016 - From now on, all commits on the PiCar repo are signed with valid GPG keys!